- Very small groups (max. 4)

 The Northern Lights are visible from around September to early/mid April.
 The deep midwinter period of November-January offers the longest hours of darkness, which is of course required for the Northern Lights to be visible, while the "spring winter" of March and April offers longer hours of daylight and typically milder temperatures.
 The Northern Lights can be visible at any time during this period, including during March to mid-April.
 While March and April have shorter nights, on the other hand these months can also have a greater incidence of clear skies.

-Private tours are also possible on other dates by arrangement for groups of 2-4 persons.
+Private tours are also possible on other dates by arrangement for groups (normally max.
+4 but up to 6 persons may be possible for private groups).
 Please contact us to discuss your requirements.

 Two nights' accommodation in comfortable cabin near the husky kennels, two nights' accommodation in wilderness cabins along the route.
 Accommodation during the tour is simple but cosy and comfortable, with no electricity or running water in the wilderness cabins.
 Everyone assists with tasks such as fetching water, chopping wood, preparing meals, etc.

 Accommodation at the husky camp is in 2-person twin rooms.
 Sleeping accommodation on nights along the route is shared.
 Cabins have bunk beds/sleeping lofts.

 Guests have access to sauna and shower for nights at the guest house and sauna is also available at one of the wilderness cabins normally used during the tour.

 Guest cabin for start/end of tours and optional extra nights

 Example wilderness cabins during the tour

 All meals from lunch on arrival day to breakfast on departure day (breakfast, lunch, dinner + coffee/snacks, etc).
 Please let us know if you have any special dietary requirements.